Top

 UK's best broadband providers

-At the other end of the league table, Sky generated just five customer complaints per 100,000.
+At the other end of the league table, Plusnet generated just five customer complaints per 100,000 (you can compare Plusnet deals here - affiliate link), helping it retain top spot in the tables.

 Below are the results over the past six quarters to give you a clearer picture of how well (or not) the various broadband providers treat their customers over time.